Estimated reading time: 11 minutes

 Why does my vape taste like soap?

 A soapy-tasting vape is nearly always caused by traces of strong floral or fruity flavour residues from earlier vape sessions (ghosting).
-But they can also arise from vaping unflavoured e liquids or those with a high PG ratio, which can sometimes generate strange odours.
-Finally, soap tastes can happen because of sensory distortions caused by illness or “vaper’s tongue”.
+But they can also arise from vaping unflavoured e liquids or those with high PG ratios.
+Soapy vapes also happen because of sensory distortions caused by “vaper’s tongue”.